cblevins/sp25-data/_modules/github-intro.md

 - The first step is to "fork" the `sp25-data-materials` repository - this creates a duplicate copy of the instructor's repository of course materials within your own Github account.
 - Go to https://github.com/cblevins/sp25-data-materials in your web browser
 - Click the "Fork" button in the top-right corner
 - **Change the name of the repository** from `sp25-data-materials` to add your last name - ex. `blevins-sp25-data-materials`.
-This is not technically necessary, but will help future you keep the different repository's (your instructor's and your own) straight.
+This is not technically necessary, but will help future you keep the different repositories straight (ie. your instructor's and your own)
 - Leave all other settings at their defaults and click "Create fork"
 - Wait a moment while GitHub copies the repository to your account